Saskatoon Hilltops: Playing field

 The Hilltops play their home games on the Saskatoon Minor Football Field at Gordie Howe Sports Complex, and practice at Kilburn Park in the Buena Vista neighbourhood.

 Recent history

 2014 season

-The Hilltops entered the playoffs with 6 wins and 2 losses which resulted in a first place standing.
-On October 19, 2014, their first play off game against the Winnipeg Rifles was finalized with a 43 to 13 score in favour of the Hilltops.
+The Hilltops entered the playoffs atop the conference with 6 wins and 2 losses.
+On October 19, 2014, they won their first playoff game in a 43-13 victory over the Winnipeg Rifles.